CGJennings/se3docs/docs/um-gc-export.md

 Create large, high-quality images.
 Files typically take up 50–100 times more disk space than those produced by the first option.

 **I want general purpose images**
 Create images in between the first two options.
-They will take up only a little more space that the images produced by the first option, but the quality is sufficient that you could print them if you had to.
+They will take up only a little more space than the images produced by the first option, but the quality is sufficient that you could print them if you had to.

 Choose **Export** to create the images.
 Depending on the destination, you may be prompted for more information.
 For example, if you are exporting to a ZIP archive, a file chooser will be displayed so you can choose the folder and file name to use.